Foreign Trade Zones at Airports

 | Active production operations | 381 | 374 |

 As of the FTZ Board's 84th Annual Report (2024), there are more than 260 FTZ projects and nearly 400 subzones operating across the United States.
-The largest industries by FTZ production activity include pharmaceutical, oil refining, automotive, electronics, and machinery/equipment sectors.
+Industries with the highest value of FTZ production activity (based on $964 billion in merchandise in CY 2024) include pharmaceutical, oil refining, automotive, electronics, and machinery/equipment sectors (per FTZ Board's 2024 Annual Report).

 FTZ Structure: Grantees, Operators, and Users